beeware/toga/docs/reference/api/resources/icons.rst

 An icon is **guaranteed** to have an implementation, regardless of the path specified.
-If you specify a path and no matching icon can be found, Toga will output a warning to the console, and load a default "Tiberius the yak" icon.
+If you specify a path and no matching icon can be found, Toga will output a warning to the console, and return :attr:`~toga.Icon.DEFAULT_ICON`.

 Reference
 ---------